masesgroup/KNet/src/documentation/articles/usage.md

 [JCOBridge](https://www.jcobridge.com/) tries to identify a suitable JRE/JDK installation within the system using some standard mechanism of JRE/JDK: `JAVA_HOME` environment variable or Windows registry if available.
 However it is possible, on Windows operating systems, that the library raises an **InvalidOperationException: Missing Java Key in registry: Couldn't find Java installed on the machine**.
 This means that neither `JAVA_HOME` nor Windows registry contains information about a default installed JRE/JDK: some vendors may not set them up.
-If the developer/user encounters this condition they can follow these steps:
+If the developer/user encounters this condition, they can follow the following steps:

 1. On a command prompt execute `set | findstr JAVA_HOME` and verify the result;
 2. If something was reported maybe the `JAVA_HOME` environment variable is not set at system level, but at a different level like user level which is not visible from the KNet process that raised the exception;